kevoese/LyricsApp/README.md

 # LyricsApp
-A lyrics app with react
+A lyrics app with react using react hooks and bootstrap as the css library.